eslint/eslint/docs/rules/no-dupe-keys.md

+# no-dupe-keys

-# disallow duplicate keys in object literals (no-dupe-keys)
+Disallows duplicate keys in object literals.

 Multiple properties with the same key in object literals can cause unexpected behavior in your application.